Istishhad: Against suicide attacks

 Scholar Bernard Lewis states, "At no time did the classical jurists offer any approval or legitimacy to what we nowadays call terrorism.
 Nor indeed is there any evidence of the use of terrorism as it is practiced nowadays".
 Similarly, Noah Feldman writes that the Islamic reasoning of suicide attackers is not convincing as martyrdom in Islam typically refers to another person killing a Muslim warrior, not the warrior pushing "the button himself".
 In addition, "The killing of women and children has proved harder to explain away as a permissible exercise of jihad."
 This "illustrates the nature of the difficulty of reconciling suicide bombing with Islamic law".

 As Charles Kimball, the University of Oklahoma's Director of Religious Studies, pointed out that Islam "clearly prohibits suicide" by citing "the hadith materials, which are the authoritative sayings and actions of the prophet, Muhammad, includes many unambiguous statements about suicide: one who 'throws himself off a mountain' or 'drinks poison' or 'kills himself with a sharp instrument' will be in the fire of Hell.
 Suicide is not allowed even to those in extreme conditions such as painful illness or a serious wound".
 Other Islamic groups such as the European Council for Fatwa and Research cite the Quran'ic verse Al-An'am 6:151 as a prohibition against suicide: "And take not life, which Allah has made sacred, except by way of justice and law".
 Dr. Hassan Ali El-Najjar says that the hadith unambiguously forbid suicide.

+Suicide tactics are controversial even within groups that use them.